Economy car: Economy cars since 2000

 As an alternative to manual synchromesh gearboxes, automatic continuously variable transmission (CVT) gearboxes are optional on some economy cars, such as Audi, Honda, and the MINI ONE and MINI Cooper.
 Tata Motors from India, recently announced that it too would use a variomatic transmission in its US$2,500 Nano.
 CVT application to economy cars was pioneered by Fiat, Ford, and Van Doorne in the 1980s.
 Rather than the pulled rubber drive belts as used in the past by DAF, the modern transmission is made much more durable by the use of electronic control and steel link belts pushed by their pulleys.

 A difference between the North American car market and the markets of Europe and Japan is the price of fuel.
 Fuel is heavily taxed and therefore relatively costly in most first-world markets outside North America; fuel is about two and a half times the price in the UK than the U.S. Fuel costs are also a much higher proportion of income, due to generally higher wages and lower living costs in the U.S. Only during occasional fuel price spikes such as those of 1973, 1979–81, and 2008-9 have North American drivers been motivated to seek levels of fuel economy considered ordinary outside North America.

 The growth of developing countries has also created a new market for inexpensive new cars.
 Unlike in the postwar period this demand has not been met by utilitarian models, but advanced 'peoples' cars'.
 Adaptation of standard or obsolete models from the first world has been the norm.
 Production of car models superseded in first-world markets is often moved to cost-sensitive markets like South Africa and Brazil; the Citi Golf is an example.

 Some mainstream European auto makers have developed models specifically for developing countries, such as the Fiat Palio, Volkswagen Gol and Dacia Logan.
 Renault has teamed up with India's Mahindra and Mahindra to produce a low-cost car in the range of US$2,500 to US$3,000.
 The Tata Nano launched in January 2008, in India by Tata Motors, was claimed by Tata to be the world's cheapest car at US$2,500.
 The Nano, like the 1950s Fiat 500, has a rear engine and was styled by Italians.
 It is designed to get whole families off scooters and onto four wheels.
-The Tata Indica that was formerly sold in Europe as the City Rover until the 2005 collapse of Rover, sold poorly as it was overpriced for a basic car.
+The Nano fell short of the sales projections of Tata.
+Like the US market rejection of the Austin 7 in the 1920s, many Indian consumers felt the car was too compromised to be acceptable, and it faced strong price competition from Indian motorcycle producers.
+Production ended in 2018.
+The Tata Indica that was formerly sold in Europe as the City Rover until the 2005 collapse of Rover, sold poorly in the UK as it was overpriced for a basic car.